 NDT is a problem-solving approach used by physical therapists, occupational therapists, and speech and language pathologists to improve the abilities of child and adults with nervous system pathologies face during their daily lives.
 It is not a prescribed series of techniques, but a dynamic approach to planning and implementing treatment.
 Read more

+I am writing this series on NDT in response to a few different interactions I have had with parents and a couple of physical therapists who are teaching physical therapy students.
 A physical therapy instructor (NOT a therapist with experience working with adults or children with neurological disorders) asked me why I pursued my NDT certification?
 He wasn’t just being inquisitive, but his tone was expressing “why in the world would I pursue that?”
-Read more

 This is the third part of The Balance Series.
 In the first part we reviewed the components of balance.
 In the second part we discussed the various vestibular dysfunctions that can occur in children.
 In this last article we will look at the different components of treatment.
 Read more